dschmenk/PLASMA/README.md

 ##### Empty Assignments

-An assignment doesn't even have to save the expression into memory, although the expression will be avaluated.
+An assignment doesn't even have to save the expression into memory, although the expression will be evaluated.
 This can be useful when referencing hardware that responds just to being accessed.
-On the Apple II, the keyboard is read from location $C000, then the strobe, telling the hardware to prepare for another keypress is cleared by just reading the address $C010.
+On the Apple II, the keyboard is read from location $C000, then the strobe, telling the hardware to prepare for another key press is cleared by just reading the address $C010.
 In PLASMA, this looks like:

 ```
 byte keypress